Shub1427/Shub1427.github.io/pages/gfx-hal-initials/index.md

 * [@mistodon](https://twitter.com/mistodon), for writing such a good blog on `gfx-hal` and `vulkan`, which you can read [here](https://www.falseidolfactory.com/2020/04/01/intro-to-gfx-hal-part-1-drawing-a-triangle.html).
 * [gfx-rs examples](https://github.com/gfx-rs/gfx/blob/master/examples/),
-  are great to take a look into basics.
+  are great to take a look into for basics.
 Most of my code is inspired from those examples, but since there was no way of understanding those examples without other references, you might see changes.